 4. Customer Care

-73% of US consumers say that customer experience is a very important factor in their purchasing decisions, so much so that even if they love a company or product, 59% will walk away after several bad experiences, and 17% will walk away after just one bad experience.
+One study found that more than seven in ten US consumers (73%) report customer experience as a very important factor in their purchasing decisions.
+Consumers value customer experience so highly that even if they love a company or product, 59% will walk away after several bad experiences, and 17% will walk away after just one bad experience.
 Customer care is one area where bigger isn’t necessarily always better.
 Independent retailers can often achieve stronger, more personal customer interactions, even without the global scale of Amazon.